LAL-project/linear-arrangement-library/instructions/installation-library-sources-ubuntu.md

 In order to run `g++-11` using the shorter `g++` command, you have to configure the 'alternatives' in Ubuntu.

+### CMake

+Install CMake by issuing the command

+	$ sudo apt install cmake

+A version newer than the minimum required to compile LAL (`3.10.2`) should have been installed.
+To check this, run

+	$ cmake --version

+### GMP

+The [GMP](https://gmplib.org/) library can be installed via the package manager:

+	$ sudo apt install libgmp10 libgmp10-dev

+At the moment of writing this, the command above installs GMP version `6.2.0`.

+Alternatively, it can be installed from sources.
+First, download the source files, uncompress the file and issue the following commands in the new directory

+	$ ./configure --enable-cxx
+	$ make -j4
+	$ make check -j4   # GMP developers strongly recommend to run these commands, and so do we.
+	$ make install

 ### Git

 You can install [git](https://git-scm.com/) in Ubuntu issuing the following command

 	$ sudo apt install git

+Alternatively, you can download the sources through the web browser.

 ## Compiling and installing LAL